aborroy/alf-tengine-markdown/README.md

 ```

 Just be sure to use **id** as **pdf** in this request, that is the value expected by Share to find the renditioned node.

+**Note** In this sample a new Behaviour to run Rendition Service V2 when using Share Web App has been added as a behaviour living in `markdown-rendition` project.
+It's deployed by default with Docker Compose in `docker` folder.

 ## Reference